 Proper paperwork prevents hangups at customs

-- Original vaccine certificates for rabies and relevant general vaccines with your veterinarian's ink signature on it.
+• Original vaccine certificates for rabies and any relevant general vaccines, signed in ink by your veterinarian

 Ground transportation (and why you may need it)